About

 Logo History

 The SEGS logo design was born in the early 1980’s with incoming Society President Tom Scott of the Florida Geological Survey.
-When Tom realized the Society didn’t have a moniker, he and Paulette Bond, also of the FGS, modeled the logo using one of Tom’s calcite mineral specimens and Paulette hand-drew the crystals for the now-familar SEGS logo.
-Paulette’s artistic creation has since been digitally transformed for 21st century media applications by artist and website designer, Anna Janosik, for display on the SEGS website and other Society materials.
+When Tom realized the Society didn’t have a moniker, he and Paulette Bond, also of the FGS, modeled the logo using one of Tom’s calcite mineral specimens and Paulette for the now-familar SEGS logo.
+Paulette’s artistic creation has since been digitally transformed for 21st century media applications by artist and website designer, Anna Janosik.